Four species: Selecting the four species

 While all mitzvot should be performed in the best manner possible, hiddur mitzvah (beautifying the mitzvah) especially applies to the four species.
 The halacha is explicit on what constitutes the "best" in each species.
 To that end, people will spend large amounts of money to acquire the most perfect etrog, the straightest lulav, and the freshest hadass and aravah.
-Usually a father will buy several sets of the four species to outfit his sons, as well.
+Usually a father will buy several sets of the four species to outfit his sons as well.

-Another custom for hiddur mitzvah, depending on your custom of wrapping lulav and etrog, is to have more than two aravos and three haddasim.
-Some people have the custom to have as many as 40 extra haddassim and aravos.

 Hiddur mitzvah applies to all mitzvot, but its absence does not impede the mitzvah from being performed.
 For the four species specifically, there is a further "technical" requirement of hadar (beauty), which does impede the mitzvah of the four species from being performed.
 Despite their similar names and details, these two requirements are distinct from one another.

-Midrashic interpretations
+Interpretations

 Several explanations are offered as to why these particular species were chosen for the mitzvah.

+The four species are distinctive that none of them are widespread in the Land of Israel, but rather occur in distinct parts of the land: etrog in the moist coastal plain, lulav near springs in the valleys, hadas in the mountains, and aravah near major wadis and rivers.
+Thus, in order to perform the commandment, Jews from different parts of the land had to gather together at the Temple to share the species that grew in their locations.

-The Midrash notes that the binding of the four species symbolizes desire to unite the four "types" of Jews in service of God, as follows:
+After the exile made such a gathering impossible, the rabbis adapted the idea, teaching that the binding of the four species symbolizes the unification of four categories of Jews in service of God, as follows: